ImperialCollegeLondon/safedata_validator/docs/data_providers/data_format/other_formats.md

 Even if all of your actual data is in other file formats, you will still need to fill in an Excel template containing the key metadata for your dataset:

-* Fill in a standard Excel template, using the Summary, Taxa (GBIFTaxa and/or NCBITaxa) and Locations worksheets to provide basic metadata and spatial and taxonomic indexing.
+* Fill in a standard Excel template, using the Summary, Taxa (GBIFTaxa and/or SeqTaxa) and Locations worksheets to provide basic metadata and spatial and taxonomic indexing.
 * In the Summary sheet, use the **External file** and **External file description** rows to provide a name and description for **every** external file you want to upload.